JCruz6725/Initial_Python3_Learnings/README.md

-# Python3
+# Python_New_Learning
-My Python
+This repo was create as a place to store the fundamentals as well as get a feel for using git.

-This is just a place to store my code while i learn
+There is nothing special here.

-will make a showcase folder in near future for a resume/portfolio
+Thank you.